tbosier/helpful_r/README.md

-# helpful_r
-These are some helpful R functions I've written for my second masters program
+These are some helpful R functions I've written for my second masters program.
+I'm enrolled in Georgia Institute of Technology's Master's in Analytics.